Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ### Vitis Analyzer

 Vitis Analyzer is an essential tool for accessing information on compilation, simulation, and implementation of AI Engine graphs.
-It can be used to obtain a summary on profiling data and to graphically display trace events.
-The tool may be invoked with the ``vitis_analyzer`` command, or for this example, by entering:
+Use the tool to obtain a summary on profiling data and to graphically display trace events.
+Invoke the tool using the ``vitis_analyzer`` command, or for this example, by entering:

 ```bash
 $ make analyze
 ```

-The Graph view displays connectivity of the AI Engine graph, which for this example, is displayed in Figure 8.
+The Graph view displays connectivity of the AI Engine graph.
+Figure 8 shows connectivity for this example.
 This simple example shows the kernel along with ping pong buffers associated with input and output ports.

 ![figure8](images/va_graph.png)

 *Figure 8 - Vitis Analyzer Graph View*

-The Array view displays how the AI Engine graph is mapped to the AI Engine array for the device specified.
+The Array view displays how the AI Engine graph maps to the AI Engine array for the specified device.
 This example uses a VC1902 Versal AI Core device which contains 400 AI Engine tiles.
-As shown in Figure 9, this example utilizes one tile for kernel processing and two additional tiles for ping pong buffer and system memory.
-If more control over placement of memory is desired, design constraints may be specified.
+As shown in Figure 9, this example uses one tile for kernel processing and two additional tiles for ping pong buffer and system memory.
+If you require more control over memory placement, specify design constraints.

 ![figure9](images/va_array.png)